Arman0z/the-weasleys/README.md

 - All JavaScript is contained in `script.js` using ES modules
 - CSS uses modern features like CSS Grid, Flexbox, and custom properties
 - The website is fully responsive and works on mobile devices

+## Interactive Features

+The website includes several interactive elements to enhance the storytelling experience:

+1. **Animated Weasley Clock**: An interactive SVG clock with family members' hands that move based on the story context.
+Hovering over the clock creates magical effects.

+2. **Cursor Magic**: Golden sparkles follow the mouse cursor throughout the site, creating a magical atmosphere.

+3. **Magical Text Effects**: Dialog sections feature animated text with magical effects when hovered.

+4. **Illustration Interactions**: Images come alive with magical glows when interacted with.

+5. **Chapter Transitions**: Each chapter fades in with subtle animations as you scroll.

+6. **Floo Powder Button**: A themed back-to-top button that brings you back to the start of the story.